BookStackApp/website/content/about/project-faq.md

 Outside of the official project itself, there are many other satellite community projects and offerings, most of which all support the core platform in some sort of way.
-These are things like user guides, systems to package BookStack for other platforms, and API libraries & tools.
+These are things like user guides, systems to package BookStack for other platforms, and API tools & libraries.

 ### How is work for the project organised?

 BookStack is primarily organised via the [project on GitHub](https://github.com/BookStackApp/BookStack).
-This is here the code is hosted, where code is contributed, and where the issue list is managed.
+This is where the code is hosted, where code is contributed, and where the issue list is managed.
-The issue list comprises of feature requests, bug reports, requests to contribute, requests for support and more.
+The issue list comprises of feature requests, bug reports, requests to contribute, requests for support, and more.
-For translations, we use the [Crowdin platform](https://crowdin.com/project/bookstack) as a tool for this, which has automated syncs with the GitHub project.
+For managing translations, we use the [Crowdin platform](https://crowdin.com/project/bookstack) as a tool for this, which has automated syncs with the GitHub project.

 Beyond those core development paths we also communicate, and take input from, our various communities like the [BookStack discord server](https://discord.com/channels/578552496637739008/1060598935074381854) and the [BookStack subreddit](https://www.reddit.com/r/BookStack/).

-### How are features & additions decided upon?

-We strongly focus on our existing user-base when deciding the path of development.
-This often means improving existing features, and new features that work to our original core goals, rather than adding new exciting shiny features that will get us a larger audience, user-base or income.

-The project gets many requests with many different ideas, but over time we've learnt that increasing the scope wider blurs the focus on our core goals while disproportionately impacting maintainability, which is a very important factor for a project like this.
-Rather than putting in effort to make the platform suit new users, we instead put the effort into making the platform better for the existing people it works well for.
-This usually has a long-term affect of attracting new users anyway.

-Ultimately, it's a balance of what's maintainable, what's in demand from our existing users, and what fits the project's goals.
-The maintainability aspect is not just about code, but also the impact on long-term sustainability and the impact on community management & support.

 ### What versions of BookStack do you support?

-We typically only support the latest version of BookStack.
+We only support the latest version of BookStack.
-Usually every couple of months we release a "Feature Release", which can often be followed by patch (minor) versions to that feature release.
+Usually every couple of months we release a "Feature Release", which can then be followed by patch (minor) versions to that feature release.
 We don't look to patch older versions.

 We don't have aim to have major big new releases that are painful to migrate to.
-We instead try to retain a steady update pace, with a focus on avoiding breaking changes and allowing easy forward compatibility.
+We instead try to retain a steady update pace, with a focus on avoiding breaking changes and allowing easy forward compatibility, so that jumping to the latest version to keep supported should not be a large concern.

 ### What license is the project provided under?

-The BookStack source code is under [the MIT license](https://github.com/BookStackApp/BookStack/blob/development/LICENSE).
+The BookStack source code is distributed under [the MIT license](https://github.com/BookStackApp/BookStack/blob/development/LICENSE).
 This is an open source license which allows any type of use, modification, and distribution.
 The only requirements are that you retain attribution to the project (it's license and copyright in particular) in all copies or substantial portions of the Software.